freerware/work/README.md

 Please check out our [code of conduct][code-of-conduct] to get up to speed how we do things.

-## Artwork

-Discovered via the interwebs, the artwork was created by Marcus Olsson and Jon Calhoun for [Gophercises][gophercises].

 [uow]: https://martinfowler.com/eaaCatalog/unitOfWork.html
 [sql-data-mapper-doc]: https://godoc.org/github.com/freerware/work#SQLDataMapper
 [data-mapper-doc]: https://godoc.org/github.com/freerware/work#DataMapper